rnabioco/rbi-website/content/post/2020/covid-19.md

 {{% alert note %}}
 **Because this is a rapidly changing situation, please check this page periodically for updates.**

+**Things are developing quickly and at this point it's not clear what donations are needed.** Please don't drive into town before contacting us (contact info below).
+AMC is shutdown as of today and you may not be able to get into the loading docks to drop things off.

+**Last updated 11:26 AM on March 16 2020 by JH**
 {{% /alert %}}

 Although our campus is closed to non-essential personnel, you can still make a difference in combatting COVID-19.
 Many of our bread-and-butter research supplies can be used by public health officials, some of our equipment can be repurposed, and our personnel can help our local community.